MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbstowcs-mbstowcs-l.md

 ### Parameters

-[out] `wcstr`
+*wcstr*
 The address of a sequence of wide characters.

-[in] `mbstr`
+*mbstr*
 The address of a sequence of null terminated multibyte characters.

-[in] `count`
+*count*
 The maximum number of multibyte characters to convert.

-[in] *locale*
+*locale*
 The locale to use.

 ## Return Value

 If `mbstowcs` successfully converts the source string, it returns the number of converted multibyte characters.
-If the `wcstr` argument is `NULL`, the function returns the required size (in wide characters) of the destination string.
+If the *wcstr* argument is `NULL`, the function returns the required size (in wide characters) of the destination string.
 If `mbstowcs` encounters an invalid multibyte character, it returns -1.
-If the return value is `count`, the wide-character string is not null-terminated.
+If the return value is *count*, the wide-character string is not null-terminated.

 > [!IMPORTANT]
->  Ensure that `wcstr` and `mbstr` do not overlap, and that `count` correctly reflects the number of multibyte characters to convert.
+>  Ensure that *wcstr* and *mbstr* do not overlap, and that *count* correctly reflects the number of multibyte characters to convert.

 ## Remarks

-The `mbstowcs` function converts up to a maximum number of `count` multibyte characters pointed to by `mbstr` to a string of corresponding wide characters that are determined by the current locale.
-It stores the resulting wide-character string at the address represented by `wcstr`.
+The `mbstowcs` function converts up to a maximum number of *count* multibyte characters pointed to by *mbstr* to a string of corresponding wide characters that are determined by the current locale.
+It stores the resulting wide-character string at the address represented by *wcstr*.
 The result is similar to a series of calls to `mbtowc`.
-If `mbstowcs` encounters the single-byte null character ('\0') either before or when `count` occurs, it converts the null character to a wide-character null character (L'\0') and stops.
-Thus the wide-character string at `wcstr` is null-terminated only if a null character is encountered during conversion.
-If the sequences pointed to by `wcstr` and `mbstr` overlap, the behavior is undefined.
+If `mbstowcs` encounters the single-byte null character ('\0') either before or when *count* occurs, it converts the null character to a wide-character null character (L'\0') and stops.
+Thus the wide-character string at *wcstr* is null-terminated only if a null character is encountered during conversion.
+If the sequences pointed to by *wcstr* and *mbstr* overlap, the behavior is undefined.

-If the `wcstr` argument is `NULL`, `mbstowcs` returns the number of wide characters that would result from conversion, not including a null terminator.
+If the *wcstr* argument is `NULL`, `mbstowcs` returns the number of wide characters that would result from conversion, not including a null terminator.
 The source string must be null-terminated for the correct value to be returned.
 If you need the resulting wide character string to be null-terminated, add one to the returned value.

-If the `mbstr` argument is `NULL`, or if `count` is > `INT_MAX`, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md) .
+If the *mbstr* argument is `NULL`, or if *count* is > `INT_MAX`, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md) .
 If execution is allowed to continue, errno is set to `EINVAL` and the function returns -1.

 `mbstowcs` uses the current locale for any locale-dependent behavior; `_mbstowcs_l` is identical except that it uses the locale passed in instead.
 For more information, see [Locale](../../c-runtime-library/locale.md).